Louisiana Juvenile Detention Center Lawsuit Settlements

 Louisiana’s Statute of Limitations for Juvenile Detention Center Sexual Abuse Lawsuits

-The extension only provides more time for survivors who already qualified under the original lookback window.
-It does not expand eligibility.
-Survivors 28 or older in 2021 who do not file by June 14, 2027, will permanently lose their right to sue.
+It is important to understand that this extension does not expand eligibility.
+It only gives more time to survivors who already qualified under the original lookback window.
+If you were 28 or older in June 2021 and your claim was expired under the old rules, you must file your lawsuit by June 14, 2027, or you will permanently lose your right to sue.

 Our Juvenile Detention Center Lawyers Fight for Survivors